Pumpkin Patches and More.org

 • Pumpkin Patch ASP Fundraiser - pumpkins, pumpkin patch- already gathered from the field, tractor-pulled hay rides, parking provide free, picnic area, face painting

 200 North Main Street Wheelwright Park, Cohasset, MA 02025.
 Phone: 781-383-0345.
 Fax: 781-383-2288.
-Email: cohassetasp@verizon.net.
+Email: [email protected].
 Directions: Rt 3 to Route 228 towards Hull, take Route 3A south to Sohier Street, then left on Ripley Road and Left on North Main Street, 1/2 mile on right.
 And for a map to our farm, click here.
 Crops are usually available in October.
-Open: The month of October from Columbus Day weekend through Halloween daily 10am to 7pm.
+Open: The month of October from Columbus Day weekend through Halloween daily 10 am to 7 pm.
 Click here for current open hours, days and dates.
 Payment: Cash, Check.
 Also for sale we will have: decorative hay bales, winged gourds of all sizes, swan neck gourds, Frankenstien pumpkins, white pumpkins, small three inch pumpkins, Indian and strawberry corn, and overhead photos of the Patch with it's unique design layout.
-(ADDED: November 13, 2008)

 Suffolk County

-• I haven't found any pumpkin patches, corn mazes, or other special Halloween events in East Massachusetts: Essex, Middlesex, Norfolk and Suffolk Counties Massachusetts?
+• I haven't found any pumpkin patches, corn mazes, or other special Halloween events in Boston and surrounding counties in Massachusetts?
 If you know of any, please tell me about them - Click here to write to me!